apache/mxnet/docs/tutorials/sparse/rowsparse.md

 # Retain Row Slices

-We can retain a subset of rows from a RowSparseNDArray specified by their row indices.
+We can retain a subset of row slices from a RowSparseNDArray specified by their row indices.

 ```python
 data = [[1, 2], [3, 4], [5, 6]]